-At Ascot State School, students in Years 5 and 6 learn Japanese.
-They listen and respond to teacher talk, share ideas, make stories, play games, learn songs and participate in plays and conversations.
+At Ascot State School, students in Years 1 to 6 learn Japanese.
+Students in Years 1-4 study Japanese for 30 minutes per week and students in Year 5-6 study Japanese for 1 hour 30 minutes per week.
+They listen and respond to their teacher, share ideas, make stories, play games, learn songs and participate in plays and conversations.
 Students are encouraged to interact in Japanese and are exposed to a variety of texts, spoken, visual and written.

-Second language study promotes a child's understanding of different cultures and different points of view, and enriches learners intellectually, educationally and socially.
+Second language study promotes a child's understanding of diverse cultures and different points of view, and enriches learners intellectually, educationally, and socially.
 Language learning enhances literacy skills through increased knowledge of language structures and participation in discussion about language.
-It encourages students to think analytically, reason logically and problem solve.
+It encourages students to think analytically, reason logically and solve problems.

 • Communicating: socialising, obtaining information, creating, translating, reflecting on language use.